cburgmer/jp/README.md

 ## Rationale

+jq is already quite successful, yet jp wants to improve on that:

 1. JSONPath is more or less a standard implemented in many languages. jq seems to ship with its very own idea of a query language.
 Let's focus on one query language we can reuse in other areas.